 Peter Schlosser is one of the world’s leading Earth scientists, with expertise in Earth’s hydrosphere and how humans affect the planet’s natural state.
 Prior to Arizona State University, he was at Columbia University as the chair of the Department of Earth and Environmental Engineering and the deputy director and director of research at the Earth Institute.

-Associate Director and Professor, School of Sustainability
+Acting Director, School of Sustainability

-Professor, School for the Future of Innovation in Society
+Interim Director, School for the Future of Innovation in Society

 Manfred Laubichler is an elected fellow of the American Association for the Advancement of Science, whose work focuses on the structure of evolutionary theory, the evolution of knowledge, and evolutionary novelties — from genomes to knowledge systems.
 In addition to his ASU appointments, he is an external professor at the Santa Fe Institute, a visiting scholar at the Max Planck Institute for the History of Science in Berlin, an external faculty member at the Complexity Science Hub Vienna, and the vice-chair of the Global Climate Forum.
 His undergraduate training was in zoology, philosophy and mathematics at the University of Vienna (Austria) and his graduate training was in biology at Yale and in history/history of science at Princeton.

 Director and Professor, School of Ocean Futures